Boring work first

 - documentation and change summaries

-- internal tooling that nobody depends on for revenue
+- internal tooling that nobody really owns

-The teams that get good at this don’t end up timid.
-They end up with a real sense of where the tools help and where they don’t.
-And with the proof to show the people who weren’t in the room.
+Boring work is the cheapest way to end up with a real sense of where the tools help and where they don’t.
 And a seeded hoard that can start compounding.

 Boring first.